BEHV 3025 Sport and Exercise Psychology

 Restrictions

-Students must be enrolled in program 4659 Bachelor of Health Science (PDHPE), 4658 Bachelor of Health Science - Sport and Exercise Science, 4741 Bachelor of Sport Development, 4742 Bachelor of Health Science (Health and Physical Education)-Pathway to Teaching (Secondary), 4747 Bachelor of Health Science (Health and Physical Education), 4791 Bachelor of Health and Physical Education (Pathway to Teaching Secondary), 4792 Bachelor of Health and Physical Education or 6001 Diploma in Health Science/Bachelor of Health Science (Health and Physical Education)
+Students must be enrolled in program 4659 Bachelor of Health Science (PDHPE), 4658 Bachelor of Health Science - Sport and Exercise Science, 4742 Bachelor of Health Science (Health and Physical Education)-Pathway to Teaching (Secondary), 4747 Bachelor of Health Science (Health and Physical Education), 1939 Bachelor of Education (Secondary) or 6001 Diploma in Health Science/Bachelor of Health Science (Health and Physical Education).

 Learning Outcomes